CMU-SAFARI/ramulator/README.md

 # Ramulator: A DRAM Simulator

+*This branch of Ramulator includes a detailed model of HMC v2.1 and is released with our [SIGMETRICS 2019 paper on workload–DRAM characterization](https://people.inf.ethz.ch/omutlu/pub/Workload-DRAM-Interaction-Analysis_sigmetrics19_pomacs19.pdf).
+Note that this version currently does not include some of the most recent changes to the main Ramulator codebase.*

-Ramulator is a fast and cycle-accurate DRAM simulator \[1\] that supports a wide array of commercial, as well as academic, DRAM standards:
+Ramulator is a fast and cycle-accurate DRAM simulator \[1, 2\] that supports a wide array of commercial, as well as academic, DRAM standards:

 - DDR3 (2007), DDR4 (2012)